isIT4bella/Server_testing/README.md

-A basic localized server used in conjunction with the ngrok API for tunneled Cloud integration
+A basic localized server used in conjunction with the ngrok API for tunneled Cloud integration.
+Updating server